forink/D3-Instant-Charts/README.md

 ##Changelog

+v 0.2.9 - Add the scaling ratio to customize the axis-Y margin.

 v 0.2.8 - Fix the style error when the JSON file without data.

 v 0.2.7 - Remove the "useClientSize" property.
 Now the charts can auto judge the settings of width and height.